DataBiosphere/terra-cloud-resource-lib/docs/landingzones/README.md

 ### Handling Prerequisites

 The library deploys resources in a non-deterministic order.
 Therefore, it is not possible to assume any specific order.
-For cases when a resource must be created before other resources, you can create prerequisite deployment inside your definition.
+For cases when a resource must be created before other resources, you can create a prerequisite deployment inside your definition.

 ```java